longturn/freeciv21/docs/Coding/hacking.rst

 North is up and it will look just like that under an isometric-view client.
 Of course under an overhead-view client it will again turn out badly.

-Both types of Maps can easily wrap in either direction: north-south or east-west.
+Both types of maps can easily wrap in either direction: north-south or east-west.
 Thus there are four types of wrapping: flat-earth, vertical cylinder, horizontal cylinder, and torus.
 Traditionally Freeciv21 only wraps in the east-west direction.